ominestre/zugzug/README.md

 # ZugZug - Gulp Peon Workers!

-This module is for quickly adding some commong Gulp tasks used in web projects.
+This module is for quickly adding some common Gulp tasks used in web projects.
 Work, work.

 ## Installation & Setup